henrik-andreasson/syscheck/docs/syscheck-scripts.md

 Error code / description - What to do

-331 / Healtcheck of app: %s ok - No action is needed 332 / Healtcheck of app: %s NOT ok error message: %s - Check errormessage and log-file 333 / Healtcheck of app: %s CHECKTOOL not curl nor wget - Config curl or wget 334 / Healtcheck of app: %s restarting due to previous failure status: %s command: %s - Check errormessage and log-file
+331 / app: %s ok - No action is needed
+332 / app: %s NOT ok error message: %s - Check errormessage and log-file 333 / app: %s CHECKTOOL not curl nor wget - Config curl or wget 334 / app: %s restarting due to previous failure status: %s command: %s restarts in last 24h: %s - Check errormessage and log-file
+335 / app: %s NOT restarting due to to many restarts in last 24h: %s - Check errormessage and log-file 336 / app: %s, MAXRESTARTS not set - Config in the config file

 to run with output directed to screen: add a '-s' or '--screen'